-In addition to considering the external and internal lighting conditions, there has been debate about the relative merits of captive flight tunnel testing versus free-living field testing of factors that influence window collisions (Klem & Saenger, 2013; Sheppard, 2019).
+In addition to considering the external and internal lighting conditions, there has been debate about the relative merits of captive flight tunnel testing vs free-living field testing of factors that influence window collisions (Klem & Saenger, 2013; Sheppard, 2019).
 It may be that testing collision-reducing technology in free-living birds is desirable as birds are likely in more naturalistic physiological and behavioral states in such tests.
 However, field experiments lack as much experimental control as flight tunnel tests and observing collisions in free-living birds is relatively rare and poses welfare and ethical issues as some of these collisions lead to known damage to experimental subjects (Klem, 2009).
 Flight tunnel tests are also appealing as data can be collected in a relatively short period of time and conditions can be replicated more easily to form a more standardized protocol to guide international efforts in assessing collision-reducing technologies.
 We attempted to take a middle-ground in this debate by using both domesticated and wild-caught birds in controlled flight tunnel tests, though we recognize it will be important to take steps to test collision-reducing technologies with birds in free-living situations also.
 The domesticated birds will experience less physiological and behavioral alteration due to handling yet render ecologically-relevant data as their lineage was derived from a free-living species.

 Specially, we conducted flight tunnel tests of a new collision reducing technology.
-BirdShades has produced a window film that is reflective in the shorter-wavelength (e.g. ultraviolet) bands of light and lacks a human-visible striping pattern.
-The lack of a striping pattern might make the film more aesthetically acceptable than the striped films that are currently often used in residential and commercial buildings.
+BirdShades has produced a window film that is reflective in the shorter-wavelength (e.g., ultraviolet) bands of light and lacks a human-visible striping pattern.
+The lack of a striping pattern might make the film more esthetically acceptable than the striped films that are currently often used in residential and commercial buildings.
+To many birds, including both passerines (Hart, 2001) and non-passerines (Goldsmith & Butler, 2005; Lind et al., 2013), a film that reflects shorter wavelengths of light should be visible as a solid surface.
 To the experimenters' eyes, the BirdShades film had a very light blue tint but otherwise seemed highly translucent.
-However, this film should appear highly visible to birds as many avian species are sensitive to the shorter-wavelength lights that humans cannot see (Hart, 2001).
 Here, we conducted controlled flight tunnel tests of the efficacy of the BirdShades window treatment in realistic daylight collision conditions.